onur-CK/SkillFlow/AGILE.md

 SkillFlow's development follows a structured agile methodology, leveraging the MoSCoW prioritization framework to deliver maximum value efficiently.
 Our iterative approach ensures continuous delivery of functional increments while maintaining flexibility to adapt to changing requirements.

 GitHub Projects serves as our primary project management tool, providing a transparent Kanban board that visualizes workflow and progress.
-This approach enables stakeholders to track development status in real-time while facilitating collaboration among team members.

 Key principles guiding our agile implementation include: